 More Korra Book 2 stuff: cape movement for cape-wearing characters, like Tenzin.

-wynnhygeorht asked: I just wanted to say that this is one of the coolest things I've seen in a while.
+wynnhygeorht said: I just wanted to say that this is one of the coolest things I've seen in a while.
 My uncle is a set carpenter and my aunt was a set designer, so I've heard a lot of stories about the movie and tv industry, but I never really heard of foley until I started following you.
 Since then, I've noticed a lot of little sounds in shows and movies and it makes the experience very cool.
 It's amazing the stuff you guys do!
 I honestly think you have one of the coolest jobs in the business.

 That’s so cool!
 One of my goals with this blog is to get people thinking about sound in a new and different way, so if that’s getting through, I’m thrilled.
 Thanks so much for the message!

-redyychuu asked: This is a mixing-related question.
+redyychuu said: This is a mixing-related question.
 Is it recommended to record foley sounds in mono whilst keeping, let's say, field recordings in stereo?
 My second question is about panning, is it recommended to mix through headphones or speakers when panning sounds?
 I'm doing a bit of audio mixing myself (on an amateur level).
 This is a very interesting blog!

 Yes, in general, you’re absolutely right.
 Most foley recording is done in mono and field recordings in stereo.
 Even when we use a second mic (usually called a room mic), it’s just to capture some of the room sound which then gets mixed with the close mic and recorded to a single mono track.
 I have done some stereo foley recording, and the results are pretty cool: